Titan (crane): Sinking

-After the closure of Cockatoo Island Dockyard in 1991, the Australian government decided to sell Titan.
+After the closure of Cockatoo Island Dockyard in 1991, the Australian Government decided to sell Titan.
 She was initially sold in April 1992 to a New Zealand company, which originally intended to return her to service.
 However, there was no longer any demand for the crane's services in Sydney, and Titan was on-sold to the Singapore-based Wirana Shipping Corporation in December 1992.
 Although Titan was listed for protection under the Protection of Moveable Cultural Heritage Act 1986, permission to export the crane to Singapore was approved on the condition that she return to Sydney by July 1995.
 The crane left Sydney Harbour on 23 December 1992, towed by Wirana's Rapuhia, a former research vessel.
 Although Rapuhia was physically capable of towing the crane, she was unregistered, and several safety certifications had expired or lapsed.

-Ten minutes before 23:00 on 24 December, observers aboard Rapuhia felt the ship jerk, and noticed that the navigational lights on Titan were no longer visible; further inspection found that the tow-line had snapped, and the barge was found nearby, having rolled over.
+10 minutes before 23:00 on 24 December, observers aboard Rapuhia felt the ship jerk, and noticed that the navigational lights on Titan were no longer visible; further inspection found that the tow-line had snapped, and the barge was found nearby, having rolled over.
 The official report states that Rapuhia towed the barge south to a suitable area for scuttling, but several people involved in the salvage and scuttling operation claim that the towing cable wrapped around the propeller shafts, and both Rapuhia and Titan drifted without control until divers cut the cable free.
 The crane arm fell off while the pontoon was inverted.

 The barge was manoeuvred to a point 2 nmi south-east of Camden Head.
 After several days inspection, it was determined that the remains could not be salvaged, and plans were made to scuttle her.
 A combination of a lift balloon and the cutting of holes in the bilges allowed the barge to be brought from an inverted position to roughly 90 degrees from vertical, before she was scuttled on 29 December at 09:00, sinking in 33 m of water.
-31.664267°S 152.873330°E Subsequent investigation by the Department of Transport and Communication found that several rivets had failed on the starboard side of the pontoon, causing it to take large volumes of water.
+31.664267°S 152.873330°E Subsequent investigation by the Australian Department of Transport and Communication found that several rivets had failed on the starboard side of the pontoon, causing it to take large volumes of water.
 This loss of stability, combined with ocean and water conditions, plus the stresses of the tow, resulted in Titan rolling over and capsizing.